hl7-eu/hdr/input/pagecontent/index.md

 ### Background

+This guide is part of the group of HL7 FHIR Implementation Guides published by HL7 Europe to support the priority categories identified by the [European Health Data Space Regulation](https://data.consilium.europa.eu/doc/document/PE-76-2024-INIT/en/pdf) (EHDS).

+This activity has been carried out in a neutral working space by engaging EEHRxF-related initiatives (Xt-EHR, MyHealth@EU Architecture WG, EU-funded projects), national and regional agencies, relevant stakeholders, and interested communities (e.g. EU HL7 Affiliates, IHE Europe).

-The project background is described in the background page.
+More details about the project background can be found in the [background page](background.html).

 ### Design approach

-The project design approach is described in the Design approach page.
+The project design approach is described in the [Design approach page](design.html).